cluesurf/.github/profile/readme.md

 We also created [`tone`](https://tone.land), a writing system for the languages of Earth.
 It is used in `tune` as the standard writing system as well.

-## Music

-We play with beats and rhythms and melodies to explore the evolution of our ancient ancestors through musical understanding.

 <p align='center'><img src='https://github.com/wavebond/.github/blob/make/view/stream.svg?raw=true' height='512'></a></p>